oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 Add-PoshGitToProfile
 ```

 This will integrate the git client different output channels nicely with PowerShell, otherwise PowerShell will see stdwarn for example as an error channel and the git client gives you hints through that output channel so things show up in red as if they were problems.
-It will also give you an aditional helper after the folder name that tracks your current branch state vs the remote origin:
+It will also give you an additional helper after the folder name that tracks your current branch state vs the remote origin:

 ![Posh Git Shell](/assets/images/dotnet-tooling-git.png)